 6. Tell other people what I am working on.

 When I started telling people what I was working, it felt great to hear that others were excited or that they can’t wait to sign up for the course.
 It helped me validate my idea as well as provide motivation and public accountability.

 I feel this is also creating excitement for the launch.

 7. Don’t plan or work on any other big projects during the course creation time.

-I, like many of you, blog in addition to having a full time job.
-I spend 10 – 10 1/2 hours a day either at work or doing work related activities such as commuting.
+I, like many of you, blog in addition to having a full-time job.
+I spend 10 – 10 1/2 hours a day either at work or doing work-related activities such as commuting.
 So the time I do have after work and on the weekend needs to be spent wisely.

 Not only was I trying to complete my free email course, but I was focusing on growing my blog.
-You can see the goals I have for this month, they are pretty ambitious for my second month blogging.
+You can see the goals I have for this month, they are pretty ambitious for my second month of blogging.
 Now if all I was doing was trying to grow my blog, then it would be no problem.
 But I am trying to launch a course and exponentially grow my blog at the same time.
 That was a bad idea on my part.